-Join the Bayonne Nature Club by coming to a bird walk, meeting or shoreline clean-up or helping with the butterfly garden and/or by displaying your photos at the library in our Nature of Bayonne display.
-We charge no dues, just come when you can.
+Be sure to tell your friends!
+Join the Bayonne Nature Club by coming to a bird walk, shoreline clean-up or help with the butterfly garden, tree planting and/or by displaying your photos of Bayonne’s nature on our Facebook page.

 to the Bayonne